Child Custody Attorney in Riverside, CA

 Physical custody addresses the question of how much time each parent will spend with the child after divorce.
 Ideally, the court splits parenting time evenly between the two parents; however, the 50/50 arrangement may not function under certain circumstances, such as when the two parents live considerably far from each other or when a parent spends most of his or her time on-the-go.

 Parents must work toward creating a parenting plan that works for them that puts their child’s best interests first.
 The best results in a child custody case often stem from parents who can put their differences aside for their child’s benefit and draft a parenting plan together.
-When the parents cannot do so, they have no choice but to allow the judge to decide on a parenting plan for them.
+When one or both parties cannot do so, they have no choice but to allow the judge to decide on a parenting plan for them.
+Being actively involved in the process can help achieve better outcomes for your child and your family.
+These types of custody arrangements are common in many family law cases, where the emotional and multifaceted nature of each case requires experienced legal representation.
+If you are in need of a child custody attorney in Riverside, CA, get in contact with Bratton & Razo today.
+Schedule a case review.

 Understanding Physical Custody in California